Enterprise in primary schools: ideas and inspiration

 Enterprise in primary schools: what does it look like?

 Some schools use their time allocated for PSHE (personal, social, health and economic education) or citizenship to integrate enterprise because it represents a perfect platform from which to develop strong character traits and discuss real world topics.
-Clever Tykes has worked with numerous schools that have used their books and enterprise teaching resources to carry out a year’s worth of teaching, within the school day or during after school enterprise clubs.
+Clever Tykes has worked with numerous schools that have used their books and enterprise teaching resources within the school day or during after school enterprise clubs.

 Enterprise ideas for schools